 Tips for defining project deliverables

-Now that you have an overall idea for what goes into defining project deliverables, we’ve got some tips to help make the process as effective for project managers as possible.
+Now that you have an overall idea for what goes into defining project deliverables, we’ve got some tips to help make the process as effective as possible.

 Tie them to KPIs

 In order to set a clear path for success, your deliverables need to be measurable.
+That’s where key performance indicators (or KPIs) come in.
 Do a deep dive into each one and make sure they’re reasonable by developing metrics, deadlines, and goals for each phase for the project.
 Don’t forget about project scope and budget while completing this process.

 Set expectations